-1. Introduction
+Introduction

-University of Washington (UW) Bothell and Cascadia College (CC) are classified as a Secondary Permittee under the Western Washington Phase II Municipal Stormwater Permit (Permit).
+University of Washington (UW) Bothell and Cascadia College (CC) are classified as a Secondary Permittee under the Western Washington Phase II Municipal Stormwater Permit.
+In 2020, UW Bothell and Cascadia College were unified into a singular permit as one campus rather than two entities.
 As such, UW Bothell and CC must comply with Permit requirements, and all relevant ordinances, rules and regulations of the local jurisdiction (City of Bothell).
-Applicable rules and regulations include the City of Bothell stormwater and drainage control code, Chapter 18.04 (http://www.codepublishing.com/wa/bothell/) and City of Bothell Surface Water Management Program
+Applicable rules and regulations include the City of Bothell stormwater and drainage control code, Chapter 18.04 and <a href="City of Bothell Surface Water Management Program.